joetannenbaum/mr-clean/README.md

 ## Scrubbers

-Scrubbers are the class and functions that actually do the work, and you can assign as many as you want to clean your object.
+Scrubbers are the classes and functions that actually do the work, and you can assign as many as you want to clean your object.

 ```php
 $scrubbers = [